 On the other hand, the teacher respondents have unfavorable feelings, reactions and attitude on the implementation of the MTB-MLE in terms of the following statements: the pupils are not interested to learn because of too many languages used in teaching; the MTB-MLE is an additional expense to the government; the program is a waste of time; and pupils cannot cope with difficulties in learning even if the lessons were using this program.
 In other words, the teachers feel that the pupils are still interested to learn the mother tongue even if there are many languages used in teaching such as English, Filipino and/or Tagalog, and Ilocano.
-Also, the teacher respondents do not agree that the MTB-MLE is an additional expense to the government.
-The teachers do not think that the program is a waste of time.
-In addition, the teacher respondents do not agree that pupils cannot cope with difficulties in learning even if the lessons were using this program, meaning, pupils can cope with their difficulties in learning even if the lessons were taught using the mother tongue.
+Also, the teacher respondents do not agree that the program is a waste of time.
+In addition, the teacher respondents do not agree that pupils cannot cope with difficulties in learning even if the lessons were using this program, meaning, pupils can cope with their difficulties in learning even if the lessons were using this program, meaning, pupils can cope with their difficulties in learning even if the lessons were using this program, meaning, pupils can cope with their difficulties in learning even if the lessons were using this program, meaning, pupils can cope with their difficulties in learning even if the lessons were using this program, meaning, pupils can cope with their difficulties in learning even if the lessons were using this program, meaning, pupils can cope with their difficulties in learning even if the lessons were using the mother tongue.